ericettensohn/backjack/README.md

-#Blackjack game using jQuery and Bootstrap.
+#Blackjack
+The classic card game styled with bootstrap and powered by jQuery.

 [Live Demo](https://ericettensohn.github.io/backjack/)